 When young people are given everything on a "silver platter," it deprives them of challenges essential to maturity.
-With no sacrifices to make, and no challenges to meet, life can be rather dull and boring.
+With no sacrifices to make and no challenges to meet, life can be rather dull and boring.
 George S. Hendry, emeritus professor of theology at the Princeton Theological Seminary said, "If suicide is the loss of the will to live, the will to live requires the stimulus of resistance to strengthen it."

 One reason why we have teenagers committing suicide is that there are no challenges for them.
 Everything comes too easily.
 If there are no challenges, life is not worth living.

 When parents give their children everything they ask for, they are not doing them a favor.
-We must teach our children the work ethic, responsibility, and the meaning of sacrifice that they may have a challenge to call forth their abilities toward realization of the potential God has placed within them.
+We must teach our children the work ethic, responsibility, and meaning of sacrifice so that they may have a challenge to call forth their abilities toward the realization of the potential God has placed within them.

 The Syndrome of Happiness and Success is another factor in teenage suicides.
 The American people, by and large, are optimistic.
 Our politicians are dispensers of optimism.
 Electronic preachers continue to dangle the carrot of success and happiness before their hearers.
 Television commercials portray young people as carefree, happy, and successful.
 One could get the impression that "life is just a bowl of cherries" and we are to go tripping "tra-la-la-la-la" through life.
-It would seem that happiness is an instant thing, that all we have to do is push a button, and presto!
+It would seem that happiness is an instant thing, that all we have to do is push a button and presto!
 We are happy.
 Many young people grow up with the idea that they have a divine right to happiness.
 When something comes along that destroys their happiness, it oftentimes destroys them.
-It may be a minor disappointment or set-back, but because of their conception of happiness, they can't handle it.
+It may be a minor disappointment or setback, but because of their conception of happiness, they can't handle it.
 They are not prepared to cope with the negative aspects of life.
-The Declaration of Independence gives us the right to pursue happiness, but doesn't guarantee it.
+The Declaration of Independence gives us the right to pursue happiness but doesn't guarantee it.

 A few years ago, a New Mexico high school student took his fife because he felt himself unliked by his peers.
 He was a good student and an excellent football player.
 When opposing players would hit him with cheap shots during a game to intimidate him, he took it as a sign of dislike.
 He felt that those in his own school did not accept him.
 Feeling unaccepted by his fellow students, he ended a precious life and a promising career.

 Growing up too fast becomes a burden too heavy to bear for many young people Parents don't allow their children to be children anymore.
 A young girl on television remarked, "Parents want us to act like adults, but treat us like children."
 Children are left alone too much, and forced to make decisions they are incapable of making.
 They dress like adults too early and date too soon.
 At an early age, they are placed in organized sports where the pressure to excel is tremendous.
-Boys can't get. together for a fun game of sandlot football or baseball.
+Boys can't get together for a fun game of sandlot football or baseball.
 Now everything is organized and regimented, more for the fathers than the players.
 Often I have heard fathers berate their sons publicly for missing a ball or fouling up a play.
 There is the pressure of school work in trying to live up to the expectations of parents, the competitiveness of teenage America, etc.

-Early in life a young person is under pressure, and it builds as he tries to fit the mold of conformity and reach the standards that others have set.
+Early in life, a young person is under pressure, and it builds as he tries to fit the mold of conformity and reach the standards that others have set.
 Many young people live in the fast lane.
 By the time they finish high school, they have experienced cigarettes, booze, drugs, and sex, and are burned out.
 They have had it all.
 Then they begin to ask themselves, "Is this all there is?"
 "Where is that happiness I was promised?"

 A Lack of Concern